 The Company has three Outside Directors.
 There are also two Outside Auditors.

-Of the three Outside Directors, Masaharu Ikuta is Outside Director at Aeon Co., Ltd. and President at Nagoya Port Terminal Corporation.
-There are no capital relationships, business relationships, and interests between either of these companies and the Company.
+Of the three Outside Directors, Masaharu Ikuta is President at Nagoya Port Terminal Corporation.
+There are no capital relationships, business relationships, and interests between Nagoya Port Terminal Corporation and the Company.